Michel Drucker: Personal life

 Drucker is Jewish.
 His father, Abraham Drucker, was a Jewish immigrant who arrived in France in 1925 to study medicine.
+Drucker's younger brother, Jacques, is a doctor, and his older brother, Jean, was a television executive.

 Drucker is married to French actress Dany Saval and is an uncle of Léa Drucker, an actress, and Marie Drucker, a telejournalist on France 2.